JohnAyling1979/boot-dev-streak/README.md

 3. This helps prevent breaking your streak during brief periods where you can't submit solutions

 Note: This is intended as a temporary solution only while dealing with guest mode restrictions, not as a permanent alternative to actually completing exercises.

+Quick commit at EOD to keep the streak.